Faizon Love

-Faizon Andre Love (born Langston Faizon Santisima; June 14, 1968) is an American actor and comedian.
-He is best known for his roles in the comedy films The Meteor Man (1993), Friday (1995), Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996), B.A.P.S.
-(1997), The Replacements (2000), Made, Mr Bones (both 2001), Blue Crush (2002), and Couples Retreat (2009), as well as the voice of Sean "Sweet" Johnson in the action-adventure game Grand Theft Auto: San Andreas (2004) and his role as Wendell Wilcox on the sitcom television series The Parent 'Hood (1995–1999).
+Langston Faizon Santisima (born June 14, 1968), better known by the stage name Faizon Andre Love, is a Cuban-American actor and comedian.
+He is best known for roles in the comedy films The Meteor Man (1993), Friday (1995), Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996), B.A.P.S.
+(1997), The Replacements (2000), Made, Mr Bones (both 2001), Blue Crush (2002), Elf (2003) and Couples Retreat (2009).
+As a voice actor, he portrayed Sean "Sweet" Johnson in the action-adventure game Grand Theft Auto: San Andreas (2004) and on television played Wendell Wilcox on the sitcom The Parent 'Hood (1995–1999).

 Early life

+Love says he was born in Santiago de Cuba on June 14, 1968.
+In a 2026 podcast appearance with Barry Katz, Love said he felt the need to be vague in discussions about how he and his family departed Cuba during his infancy, and declined to say if anyone defected but he implied money was paid to expedite the process.

-Love was born in Santiago de Cuba on June 14, 1968.
-He has described himself as a military brat who was raised in Southeast San Diego, California and Newark, New Jersey because of his father's career in the U.S. Navy.
-He graduated from Morse High School in Southeast San Diego.
+He described himself as a military brat who was raised in Southeast San Diego, California and Newark, New Jersey because of his father's career in the United States Navy.
+He graduated from Morse High School in San Diego.